Beautiful Backsplash Ideas for Your Home

 - Cabinet door style and finish as it relates to existing or new flooring

 - Counter-top material selection and finish as it relates to cabinets

 - Back-splash material, finish, and patterning as it coordinates with counter-tops, cabinetry, and the overall style preference

 - Coordination of cabinet hardware and lighting selections as finishing touches

-A note of caution to not over invest on out of date/poor quality cabinets.
-This is where design professionals, like JM and SKI Design, can offer sound advise to guide clients to make value oriented decisions for home remodeling projects.
+A note of caution to not over-invest in date/poor quality cabinets.
+This is where design professionals like JM Construction and our in-house designer can offer sound advice to guide clients to make value-oriented decisions for home remodeling projects.

 Here at JM Construction, we’re committed to a higher standard of excellence in all that we do.
 We strive to establish firm relationships of mutual trust and respect with each and every individual we work with and believe that the process and systems we institute to meet your needs are as important as the final product.

 Contact us today to discuss your ideas for bringing new life to your kitchen, and we’ll be happy to begin the design process with you.